Updated May 22, 2023

 - Making decisions in a group: The whole team should group every state.

 - Organize task: The Scrum team should not need the assigned task from the Scrum master.
 They are self-organized to pick and work on tasks.

 3. Product Increments

-Product Increments, in general, is a sum of all product backlog committed during the sprint.
+The sum of all product backlog items committed during the Sprint constitutes the Product Increments.
 This is generally a piece of software collaborating across the organization, creating transparency.
 This can also be in the type of task boards or charts.

-From this article, we have now known about sprints in the scrum, the scrum cycle, their artifacts, and four events that occur in the scrum, the logs, and also various roles in scrum methodology.
-The article also gives us information on the product members involved and their key roles in a scrum cycle.
+This article tells us about sprints in the scrum, the scrum cycle, their artifacts, four events that occur in the scrum, the logs, and various roles in scrum methodology.
+The article also informs us about the product members involved and their key roles in a scrum cycle.

 This is a guide to Scrum Method.
-Here we discuss the Roles, Events, and Artifacts of the Scrum Method.
+Here we discuss the scrum method’s roles, events, and artifacts for better understanding.
 You can also go through our other suggested articles to learn more –